-When you do this Xcode will notice that you’re using an entitlement that’s not in the current provisioning profile’s allowlist but is in your App ID’s allowlist.
+Xcode will then notice that you’re using an entitlement that’s not in the current provisioning profile’s allowlist but is in your App ID’s allowlist.
 It responds to this by rebuilding the provisioning profile.
+Yay!

 Build your app for the device (not the simulator!).